k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 #### Logic

-A typical subagent includes a combination of logic steps along with LLMAgent actor usage.
+A typical sub-agent includes a combination of logic steps along with LLMAgent actor usage.
 In this way a better controlled and reliable flow is achieved.

 The LLMAgent decides on tools activation and response formulation according to: